 The total number of subdivisions processed will enable the potential creation of 210 additional residential lots, and 8 additional strata lots.
 The average processing time taken was 16 days.

-THAT Council NOTES the action taken by the Subdivision Control Unit in relation to the applications described in this Report.
+That Council NOTES the action taken by the Subdivision Control Unit in relation to the applications described in Report CJ195-07/00.